Execution Model

 Within broker control

-RockGlobal manages how client orders are transmitted from the trading platform through its execution infrastructure to available market pricing and liquidity sources.
+RockGlobal manages how orders are transmitted from the trading platform through its execution infrastructure to available market pricing and liquidity sources.
+This process is structured to ensure consistent handling of orders, rather than influencing pricing outcomes.

-RockGlobal is responsible for maintaining the reliability and availability of its trading platform and related systems, subject to scheduled maintenance and technical constraints.
+RockGlobal maintains the reliability and availability of its platform and supporting systems, subject to scheduled maintenance, connectivity constraints, and external dependencies.

 Execution activity is monitored to identify technical issues or abnormal behaviour.
-Monitoring supports operational oversight but does not influence market pricing or execution outcomes.
+This monitoring supports system integrity and performance, but does not influence pricing or execution results.

 Market-driven factors

-The volume of available buy and sell orders at specific price levels is determined by market participants and may change rapidly.
+The volume of buy and sell interest at different price levels is determined by market participants.
+This availability can change continuously and directly affects how orders are filled.

 Execution-related risks